yesbabylon/symbiose/qursus/README.md

 Qursus works with eQual on the back-end.

-Courses are modelized as Packs that can hold several modules, each of which having several chapters (sections), each of which having several pages.
+Courses are modeled as Packs that can hold several modules, each of which having several chapters (sections), each of which having several pages.

-The student can follow the lesson using the web app that is deployed in /public when the `qursus` package is initiated.
+The student can follow the lesson using the web app that is deployed in `/public` when the `qursus` package is initiated.

 **UML Diagram of the application**